Coway Airmega 200M Air Purifier Review

 2

 The Coway Airmega 200M is an air purifier intended for medium-sized rooms.
 Under the skin, it's all but identical to the older Coway Airmega AP-1512HH Mighty, with the same filter system comprised of three physical layers and a built-in ionizer.
-It also has the same particle sensor that allows it to automatically adjust fan speed depending on current air quality or even turn it off entirely if air quality is kept at an acceptable level for long enough.
+It also has the same particle sensor, which automatically adjusts the fan speed based on current air quality or even turns it off entirely if air quality remains at an acceptable level for long enough.

 Our Verdict